 The tours include:

-Art for History Lovers, exploring the context and background of artist Christian Midjo’s life and work.
+Art for History Lovers, an exploration of the context and background of artist Midjo’s life and work.

-Art for Art Lovers, diving into the technical aspects of Midjo’s work and his place in art history.
+Art for Art Lovers, a dive into the technical aspects of Midjo’s work and his place in art history.

 We are excited for this new way to interact with the Midjo’s work.